Worship is Weird

 Private/personal activity done in public (others are bound to see it as strange)

-And finally, others are bound to see your expression of worship as strange because (6) worship is fundamentally a private/personal activity, but it often must be done in front of other people—that is, in public.
+And finally, others are bound to see your expression of worship as strange because worship is fundamentally a private/personal activity, but we often do it in front of other people—that is, in public.

 Let’s start with the OT sacrifices.
-Let’s say you are a new convert to Judaism and you want to know how to worship God.
-We can get an answer from a number of scriptures, but let’s look at
+Let’s say you are a new convert to Judaism in the first century, and you want to know how to worship God.
+We can get an answer from a number of scriptures, but let’s look at Exod 29:38.

 Now, I admit that sometimes I envy the OT priests.
 At least they KNEW how to worship God, because God had very specifically told them!
 But how much more precious is New Testament worship—full of the variety and personal expression that we enjoy!